FangQijun/weather-microservice-demo/README.md

    git clone https://github.com/FangQijun/weather-microservice-demo.git
    cd weather-microservice-demo
    ```
 3. An `.env` file is not tracked by Git for safety reason.
-Therefore you'll have to create a `.env` file in the root directory with `touch .env` with the following content, where the `UA-DOMAIN` and `UA-EMAIL` serve as substitute to National Weather Service (NWS) API ke, of which you'd ne making API calls on behalf:
+Therefore you'll have to create a `.env` file in the root directory with `touch .env` with the following content, where the `UA-DOMAIN` and `UA-EMAIL` serve as substitute to National Weather Service (NWS) API key, of which you'd ne making API calls on behalf:
    ```zsh
    UA-DOMAIN=[Your_Organization].com
    UA-EMAIL=[Your_Name]@[Your_Organization].com